alex-leonhardt/go-decorator-pattern/README.md

 - return the result from the decorated function, instead of printing it [example6](example6/)
 - a logging decorator, see [example7](example7/)
 - a nested decorator example, see [example8](example8/)
+- passing data to a http handler is a little weird (to me), but a fully working example is here: [go-web-random](https://github.com/alex-leonhardt/go-web-random/blob/master/main.go#L25-L35)

 ## contribute